• Skip to primary navigation

 Tip: Adjusters represent the insurer.
 Having your own inspection ensures fair and complete documentation.

-An educational infographic showing a house labeled with types of roof storm damage, including wind, hail, rain, and debris — designed to help homeowners understand storm damage roof repair.
+an educational infographic showing a house labeled with types of roof storm damage, including wind, hail, rain, and debris — designed to help homeowners understand storm damage roof repair.

 Insurance Claims: How to Document and Report Storm Damage Roof Repair